Close Menu

 Details Expanded:

-- Integration with Daily Life: Temples encourage applying spiritual principles in work, family, and community interactions, making Moksha a practical goal.
+• Integration with Daily Life: Temples encourage the application of spiritual principles in work, family, and community interactions, making Moksha a practical goal.

 Social Benefits Expanded:

-- Ethical Living: Upanishadic teachings promote ethical behavior, reducing conflicts and fostering trust, as seen in communities with strong spiritual frameworks.
+• Ethical Living: Upanishadic teachings promote ethical behavior, thereby reducing conflicts and fostering trust, as observed in communities with strong spiritual foundations.

 8. Green Initiatives